On determinantal point processes with nonsymmetric kernels: Definitions and first properties of DPPs

+\begin{proposition} Let $K,L\in\mathcal{S}_n(\bR)$.
+The determinantal measure with kernel $K$ is a probability measure if and only if the eigenvalues of $K$ are all in $[0, 1]$.
+The $L$-ensemble measure with kernel $L$ is a probability measure if and only if $L\in\mathcal{S}_n^+(\bR)$. \end{proposition}

-There are no general results on which conditions are needed for a matrix $K$ to be a DPP kernel.
-Given a matrix $L$, it is easy to see that its associated L-ensemble measure is a probability distribution if and only if its principal minors are non-negative.
-A matrix satisfying this property is called a $P_0$ matrix.
+For a generic kernel $L$, it has been pointed out before (see \cite{Brunel18, Han} for example) that its associated $L$-ensemble measure is a probability distribution if and only if its principal minors are non-negative.
+Matrices satisfying this property are called $P_0$-matrices in the linear algebra literature.